rain-fighters/AudioPick/README.md

 **Note** that the **Audio Ouput Devices API** requires media (microphone) permissions to be granted to every site with audio sinks that need to be manipulated, which &ndash; as a result &ndash; allows those sites to access your microphone.
 Hence **AudioPick** only acquires permission when the user actually picks a non-default device for a site and restores permissions when the user reverts back to using the default.

 ## Free/Libre Open Source
-We publish our software as **Free/Libre Open Source** licensed under [**GPL-3.0**](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text) to ensure that you have and continue to have the following four fundamental freedoms:
+We publish this/our software as **Free/Libre Open Source** licensed under [**GPL-3.0**](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text) to ensure that you have and continue to have the following four fundamental freedoms:
 > - the freedom to use the software for any purpose,
 > - the freedom to change the software to suit your needs,
 > - the freedom to share the software with your friends and neighbors, and